pkic/pkic.org/content/members/utimaco.md

 ---

-## UTIMACO: Creating Trust in the Digital Society
+## Creating Trust in the Digital Society

 UTIMACO is a global platform solution provider of trusted Cybersecurity and Compliance solutions and services.